-- (2) A presentation may be made to the Council at a meeting only with the prior approval of the Chief Executive Officer. - 6.12 Participation at committee meetings - (1) In this clause a reference to a person is to a person who- - (a) is entitled to attend a committee meeting; - (b) attends a committee meeting; and - (c) is not a member of that committee. - (2) Without the consent of the presiding member, no person is to address a committee meeting. - (3) The presiding member of a committee may allow a person to make an oral submission to the committee for up to 3 minutes. - (4) A person addressing the committee with the consent of the presiding member is to cease that address immediately after being directed to do so by the presiding member. - (5) A person who fails to comply with a direction of the presiding member under subclause - (4) may, by order of the presiding member, be removed from the committee room. - (6) The Council may make a policy dealing with the circumstances in which a person may be given consent to address a committee meeting. - 6.13 Council may meet to hear public submissions - (1) Where an item on the agenda at a Council meeting is contentious and is likely be the subject of a number of deputations, the Council may resolve to meet at another time to provide a greater opportunity to be heard. - (2) The CEO and the Mayor shall set the time and date of the meeting to provide the opportunity to be heard. - (3) Where the Council resolves to meet to provide the opportunity to be heard under subclause (1), the presiding member shall- - (a) instruct the CEO to provide local public notice of the time and date when the Council will meet to provide an opportunity to be heard; - (b) provide a written invitation to attend the meeting to provide the opportunity to be heard to all members of the public who have applied under clause 6.9 to make a deputation on the issue; and - (c) cause minutes to be kept of the meeting to provide the opportunity to be heard. - (4) A meeting held under subclause (1) shall be conducted only to hear submissions.
+- (1) In this clause a reference to a person is to a person who- - (a) is entitled to attend a committee meeting; - (b) attends a committee meeting; and - (c) is not a member of that committee. - (2) Without the consent of the presiding member, no person is to address a committee meeting. - (3) The presiding member of a committee may allow a person to make an oral submission to the committee for up to 3 minutes. - (4) A person addressing the committee with the consent of the presiding member is to cease that address immediately after being directed to do so by the presiding member. - (5) A person who fails to comply with a direction of the presiding member under subclause(4) may, by order of the presiding member, be removed from the committee room.

+(6) The Council may make a policy dealing with the circumstances in which a person may be given consent to address a committee meeting.

+6.14 Council may meet to hear public submissions

+- (1) Where an item on the agenda at a Council meeting is contentious and is likely be the subject of a number of deputations, the Council may resolve to meet at another time to provide a greater opportunity to be heard. - (2) The CEO and the mayor shall set the time and date of the meeting to provide the opportunity to be heard. - (3) Where the Council resolves to meet to provide the opportunity to be heard under subclause (1), the presiding member shall- - (a) instruct the CEO to provide local public notice of the time and date when the Council will meet to provide an opportunity to be heard; - (b) provide a written invitation to attend the meeting to provide the opportunity to be heard to all members of the public who have applied under clause 6.10 to make a deputation on the issue; and - (c) cause minutes to be kept of the meeting to provide the opportunity to be heard. - (4) A meeting held under subclause (1) shall be conducted only to hear submissions.
 The council shall not make resolutions at a meeting to provide the opportunity to be heard. - (5) At a meeting held under subclause (1), each person making a submission shall be provided with the opportunity to fully state his or her case. - (6) A member of the public shall be limited to 10 minutes in making an oral submission, but this period may be extended at the discretion of the presiding member. - (7) Once every member of the public has had the opportunity to make a submission the presiding member is to close the meeting. - (8) The CEO is to ensure that a report is included on the agenda of the next Council meeting summarising each submission made at the meeting. - (9) The Council must not resolve on the matter that is the subject of a meeting to provide the opportunity to be heard until it has received the CEO's report under subclause (8).

-6.14 Public inspection of agenda materials
+6.15 Public Inspection of agenda materials

-The right of the public to inspect the documents referred to, and in accordance with, regulation 14 of the Regulations may be exercised at the Administration Office, Memorial Park, Corner Bay View Terrace and Memorial Drive, Mosman Park and on the local government's website.
+The right of the public to inspect the documents referred to, and in accordance with, regulation 14 of the Regulations may be exercised at the Administration Offices, Old Perth Road Bassendean, the Bassendean Library, and on the Town's website.

-6.15 Confidentiality of information withheld
+6.16 Confidentiality of information withheld